What is a Pocket Listing in Real Estate

 Consumers should be aware that there are differences between a real estate agent and a Realtor.
 Realtors are held to a much higher standard.
 They are required to follow the code of ethics and put the interests of their clients ahead of their own.

 It is vital to hire an agent who has an exceptional reputation.
-Someone who is well respected locally for going above and beyond for their clients.
+Someone well respected locally for going above and beyond for their clients.
 Not someone who thinks through their wallet.

 You hire the real estate agent, not the other way around.
 If you feel like your agent is pressuring you to sell a property in-house or you feel like your agent is trying to get you to buy a property in-house, you can say no.

-Final Thoughts on Pocket Listings
+Final Thoughts on a Pocket Listing

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!